 If you need a Biscoff dessert fix, but it's too hot to put the oven on (or you just can't be bothered to!) then this Biscoff Ice Cream is the perfect solution!
 It's made with only three ingredients, in one bowl, and you don't need an ice cream maker.
 Seriously, it's that easy!
 I've added some broken up Lotus biscuits on top as well for some extra crunch and texture, but this is optional.
 You could even mix the biscuits into the ice cream too if you like.
 Ok, so you do have to wait a few hours for it to freeze into ice cream, but if you decide to eat the mixture straight away then I won't judge!

-I mixed the Biscoff spread and condensed milk together until smooth, then I added the double cream and whisked it using an electric mixer until it thickened.
+Mix the Biscoff spread and condensed milk together until smooth, then add the double cream and whisk it using an electric mixer until it thickens.

-Then I poured the mixture into a tub, and decorated the top with some broken up Lotus biscoff biscuits.
-I covered it with cling film and put it in the freezer to firm up.
+Pour the mixture into a tub, and decorate the top with some broken up Lotus biscoff biscuits.
+Cover it with cling film and put it in the freezer to firm up.

-How do I know when I’ve whisked it enough?
+How do you know when you've whisked the ice cream enough?

-I whisk the mixture using an electric hand mixer for about 2 minutes, it thickens up but is still fairly loose and pourable.
+I whisk the mixture using an electric hand mixer for several minutes, it thickens up but is still fairly loose.
 Be careful not to over mix, as the mixture could split.
-You’re looking for a thick yet pourable texture – almost like that of the condensed milk used in this recipe, just more creamy.
+You're looking for a thick texture - almost like a very light mousse that's still pourable.
+You can also whisk up the double cream separately and fold it into the condensed milk and biscoff mixture.

-Can I use evaporated milk instead of condensed milk?
+Can you use evaporated milk instead of condensed milk for no churn ice cream?

 No, you must use condensed milk for this recipe to work.